infoqualitylab/Empirical-Retraction-Lit/README.md

 # Description
 Bibliography of empirical literature related to retraction from the "Reducing the Inadvertent Spread of Retracted Science: Shaping a Research and Implementation Agenda" (RISRS) project, Alfred P. Sloan Foundation G-2020-12623.

+This contains content (bibliographic data), website materials (for an Exhibit-based website), and web maintenance materials.
+Formats EPPI-Reviewer JSON export for use as Exhibit JSON

 Code that takes a JSON-formatted file exported from EPPI-Reviewer and formats it for use as Exhibit JSON to enable online sharing of review bibliographies.
 The page also includes archived versions of the Info Quality Lab’s RISRS bibliography.
 The current official version can be found here: https://infoqualitylab.org/projects/risrs2020/bibliography/